mattrussi/gitlab-com-runbooks/howto/update-gitlab-runner-on-managers.md

+---
-# Update GitLab Runner on runners managers
+title: Update GitLab Runner on runners managers
+tags:
+- howto
+---

 This runbook describes procedure of upgrading GitLab Runner on our runner managers.